litestar-org/litestar/docs/usage/2-route-handlers/0-route-handlers-concept.md

 header of `text/plain`.

-What the decorator does, is wrap the function or method within a class instance that inherits from `starlite.handlers.base.BaseRouteHandler`.
-These classes are optimized descriptor classes that record all the data necessary for the given function or method - this includes a modelling of the function signature, which allows for injection of kwargs and dependencies, as well as data pertinent to OpenAPI spec generation.
+What the decorator does, is wrap the function or method within a class instance that inherits from [`BaseRouteHandler`][starlite.handlers.base.BaseRouteHandler].
+These classesare optimized descriptor classes that record all the data necessary for the given function or method - this includes a modelling of the function signature, which allows for injection of kwargs and dependencies, as well as data pertinent to OpenAPI spec generation.

 ## Declaring Path(s)